netsec-ethz/jackal/README.md

 ### Name resolution
 In the router/hosts section of the .yml file, replace the "name" entry with your server name.
 Make sure that this name resolves over DNS to a valid IP address where the server will be accepting client requests.
 Also, specify the paths to the TLS private key and certificate in the tls section, as well as in the scion_transport section.
 Finally, your hostname specified in the router/hosts section needs to resolve to a valid SCION addres on the specified [RAINS](https://github.com/netsec-ethz/rains) server.
 SCION address where the RAINS server is running needs to be specified in the config file at ~/go/src/github.com/scionproto/scion/gen/rains.cfg.
 Simply put the address of the RAINS server together with the port inside this file.
+NOTE: when building jackal, both SCION and IP address mapings from /etc/hosts file will be loaded.

 ## Connect to jackal
 Once you have the config file setup correctly, together with the MySQL database, valid certificates and the DNS and RAINS entries, you can run your jackal server.